Project X. R.O.C. Bunker.

 In 1936, when the possibility of War with Nazi Germany became increasingly likely, a Royal Observer Corp. post was opened at March.
 This post was part of the national aircraft tracking and height finding system to provide this crucial information for Fighter Command, in pre-radar days, which enabled us to secure victory in The Battle of Britain and throughout the Second World War.
 Following the end of the War, the post was transferred underground to enable it to continue in a new role that of providing radiological information if the Cold War became a Shooting War.
 During this second phase, the post was re-built in the late 1980s because of its importance in providing data to the United Kingdom Warning and Monitoring Organization.
 However it was eventually closed in September 1991 at the conclusion of the Cold War after some 55 years service to the nation.
 Throughout these 55 years, it was manned by volunteers from the local community often in arduous conditions.
 During the Second World War, the post members were witness to the heroism of a young airman from Australia, Pilot Officer J. Hocking, who gave his life rather than crash his crippled aircraft onto the town of March.
 When in the 1980s the community of March wished to mark his heroism, members of the Royal Observer Corp. played a key role in fund raising.

-1/11/1999. ( I can't read the Authors signature ! )
+1/11/1999. ( Authors signature unreadable ! )